Aaron Hernandez exhibited the slightest change in his final days

 At least one other was shot, not even counting Bradley, who sits in his own Connecticut cell with one eye he said he lost at the hands of Hernandez, but the knowledge he’ll get out by 2019.

 Then there is Shayanna Jenkins-Hernandez, who took her man’s name and stood her ground and then watched him bail.
 Her loyalty brought her public scorn and cost her a once inseparable relationship with her younger sister – who was Lloyd’s girlfriend at the time of his murder.
-Then there is the four-year-old daughter she shared with Hernandez, who came and charmed a courtroom – she’s left with even more trauma.
+Then there is the 4-year-old daughter she shared with Hernandez, who came and charmed a courtroom – she’s left with even more trauma.
 As for the lawyers who defended him and boldly declared they’d get him out – the court calendar will be cleared now, “abated by death.”

 Hernandez betrayed everyone.
 He thought only of himself.
 Yet his greatest betrayal may have been self-inflicted – of the natural physical talent that sent him to the NFL, to the end zone of a Super Bowl, to the signature line of a $40 million contract.
 It was the talent his father helped cultivate and his brother tried to mentor and his mother tried to shepherd.
 He once had that support system.
 In the end it never mattered to Aaron Hernandez.